Published: November 13, 2024

 Availability

-- Join the Translator API origin trial, running in Chrome 131 to 137, to test the API with real users in production.
+- Join the Translator API origin trial, running in Chrome 131 to 137.
 Origin trials enable the feature for all users on your origin on Chrome.
-Learn how to get started with origin trials.

 - Follow our implementation in ChromeStatus.